ACFR-RPG/mtrx5700-resources/environment/not_supported_24_04_ros2_jazzy.md

 The code here was tested on Ubuntu 24.04 with ROS2 Jazzy and Gazebo 1.0.7-1noble.
-Please try to match this configuration if you are using your personal computers.
 The code may also work on ROS2 Rolling, but it has not been tested.

 #### Pre-requisites (Only for personal computers)